nbari/DALMP/docs/sessions/construct.rst

-A unique key that will be used to create the store the session on Memcache/Redis backends, this is useful when working in shared hosted enviroments, basically to avoid collitions.
+A unique key that will be used to create the store the session on Memcache/Redis backends, this is useful when working in shared hosted enviroments, basically to avoid collisions.